-In today’s time and age, where businesses and their environment is constantly changing, cloud computing also delivers web services, that enables enterprises to have access to components that can be easily combined to create web applications to meet the ever-changing and evolving needs of a business.
+In today’s time and age, where businesses and their environment are constantly changing, cloud computing also delivers web services, that enable enterprises to have access to components that can be easily combined to create web applications to meet the ever-changing and evolving needs of a business.
 The cloud infrastructure spending surpassed $80 billion in 2018, the basis of a report by Canalys.

 Additionally, there are three major types of cloud services available, namely-IaaS, PaaS, and SaaS.
 SaaS stands for Software as a Service and allows people to use cloud-based web applications.
 Platform as a Service aka PaaS is a cloud platform that provides runtime environments for developing, testing, and managing applications, and lastly, Infrastructure as a Service (IaaS) is a cloud platform that hosts infrastructure components that are ideally present in physical data centers.
 In other words, IaaS is a virtual data center.

 As companies race towards moving their functions and structure to cloud, there are more and more cloud platform providers in the market.
 While there are multiple cloud platform providers in the market, Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform take up the majority of the market share.
 Picking out the right platform for your enterprise may seem like a complex decision, however, read on to understand which of these platforms can cater to your enterprises’ needs and uses.